What is Marfan syndrome?

 Some of the outward features of Marfan syndrome can be found in other disorders related to Marfan syndrome, such as Loeys-Dietz syndrome or isolated thoracic aortic aneurysms.
 For this reason, genetic testing may be helpful when a diagnosis cannot be determined through an exam, family history, and imaging tests alone or when lens dislocation (ectopia lentis) is not present and features suggesting an alternative diagnosis are present.
 Knowing the precise diagnosis is critical to the follow up monitoring and treatment plan.

-While Marfan syndrome cannot be cured, with diagnosis, monitoring and treatment you can live a long, full life.
-Working with your doctors will help you manage this condition.
-Everyone with Marfan syndrome is different, depending on how severe or mild their features are.
+While Marfan syndrome cannot be cured, with diagnosis, monitoring and treatment, those affected can live a long, full life.
+Everyone with Marfan syndrome is different, depending on the severity of their features.

-In general, you can expect some things you need to think about every day, such as medications and some limitations on physical activity and lifestyle.
-Then, there are routine doctor appointments, which may be yearly or more often, as well as other tests to make sure that your signs and symptoms are not changing.
-Sometimes, when symptoms progress or the testing shows a change in the condition (such as significant enlargement of the aorta or leaking of the mitral valve), your doctor will recommend surgery.
-In most cases, you will have time to plan for surgery; in some cases, immediate surgery may be needed.
+For some individuals with Marfan syndrome, some things need to be considered every day, such as medications and some limitations on physical activity and lifestyle.
+Then, there are routine doctor appointments, which may be yearly or more often, as well as other tests to make sure that signs and symptoms are not changing.
+Sometimes, when symptoms progress or the testing shows a change in the condition (such as significant enlargement of the aorta or leaking of the mitral valve), a doctor will recommend surgery.
+In most cases, individuals with Marfan syndrome will have time to plan for surgery; in some cases, immediate surgery may be needed.

 People with Marfan syndrome are always at risk for growth or enlargement of the aorta.
 This growth mostly happens closest to the heart and just above the aortic valve, called the aortic root.
-The size of your aorta is watched by an echocardiogram which is done at least once a year.
-You may need these tests more often if your aorta is large or getting to the point where doctors think you may need surgery.
+The size of tje aorta is watched by an echocardiogram which is done at least once a year.
+Individuals with Marfan syndrome may need these tests more often if their aorta is large or getting to the point where doctors think they may need surgery.
 Some people need yearly CT or MRI scans (see testing section) to follow the aorta.

 Once the aorta reaches 5 cm, aortic root replacement surgery is recommended (Figure 13).
 This is open heart surgery.
 Heart surgeons will replace the aortic root with a graft.
-In this surgery, your own aortic valve may be sewn inside the graft (a valve sparing root replacement) (Figure 14), or you may receive an artificial valve along with the graft (a Bentall procedure) (Figure 15).
-If you are given a new valve, it will likely be a mechanical valve.
+In this surgery, an individual’s own aortic valve may be sewn inside the graft (a valve sparing root replacement) (Figure 14), or they may receive an artificial valve along with the graft (a Bentall procedure) (Figure 15).
+If a person is given a new valve, it will likely be a mechanical valve.
 A mechanical valve requires treatment with a blood thinner (anticoagulant) called warfarin.
-In some cases, aortic root replacement surgery is performed when your aortic size is less than 5 cm, like if you have a family history of aortic dissection (when the wall of the aorta tears) or if the aorta is growing very rapidly.
+In some cases, aortic root replacement surgery is performed when the aortic size is less than 5 cm, like if someone has a family history of aortic dissection (when the wall of the aorta tears) or if the aorta is growing very rapidly.

 In general, most people living with Marfan syndrome can and should exercise regularly through low-intensity (aerobic), low-impact activities adapted to meet their specific needs (Figure 16).